 - Cleaning a specific place or object multiple times.

-- Repeated cross-checking of things caused by excessive doubt – example: checking if the door is locked or the books are packed multiple times.
+- Repeated cross-checking of things caused by excessive doubt.
+For example: checking if the door is locked or the books are packed, several times.

 - The habit of repeating a particular word or phrase several times.

 - Obsession with organising things in a precise symmetrical manner.